jacquescrocker/aarrr/README.md

       end
     end

+### By Keyword

-* By Keyword: slice up the users by the keyword (or groups of keyword) in order to classify users by market segment.
+slice up the users by the keyword (or groups of keyword) in order to classify users by market segment.

     AARRR.define_cohort :keyword do |user, data|
       # define a `extract_keywords` method to pull out the keywords from the referrer url